trick77/docker-qtum-stake/README.md

 ### Backing up the wallet

-Now would be a good time to backup the encrypted wallet with the ```backup-wallet.sh``` shell scrip.
+Now would be a good time to backup the encrypted wallet with the ```backup-wallet.sh``` shell script.
 Make sure to store the wallet on multiple mediums before continuing.

 ### Displaying the wallet's default address
 ```./qtum-cli.sh getwalletaddress ""```